Sarm Studios: Sarm West (1982–2013)

-In 1982, Sarm Studios owners Jill Sinclair and Trevor Horn bought Island Records' Basing Street Studios in West London, renaming Sam's original East London location Sarm East and their new West London acquisition Sarm West.
+In 1982, Horn and Sinclair bought Island Records' Basing Street Studios in West London, renaming Sarm's original East London location Sarm East and their new West London acquisition Sarm West.
 Horn and Sinclair also established offices at Sarm West's Basing Street location for the ZTT Records and Stiff Records labels, as well as the Perfect Songs and Unforgettable Songs publishing companies.

-Sarm West was used by numerous notable artists, including Iron Maiden, Art of Noise, Nik Kershaw, Frankie Goes to Hollywood, Propaganda, Yes, Grace Jones, Seal, Marc Almond, George Michael, Madonna, Belle and Sebastian, Pet Shop Boys, KT Tunstall, Depeche Mode, East 17, Take That, Little Mix, Boyzone, Christina Aguilera, and Rihanna.

-In November 1984, Studio 1 at Sarm West was the venue for the recording of "Do They Know It's Christmas" by the members of Band Aid in support of relief efforts for the 1984–1985 famine in Ethiopia, and in November 2014, the studios were used to record the Band Aid 30 charity single.
+In November 1984, Studio 1 at Sarm West was the venue for the recording of "Do They Know It's Christmas?" by the members of Band Aid in support of relief efforts for the 1984–1985 famine in Ethiopia, and in November 2014, the studios were used to record the Band Aid 30 charity single.

 In 1987, the studio's cathedral organ was recorded for George Michael's album Faith.